zerch/meta-haos/README.md

     2.)
 Run "scripts/start_project.sh" with your custom setup.
 (Check "--help")

-        This will create the project directory with all required layers
+        This will create a repo project directory with all required layers

-    3.) source setup-environent and create the build folder:
+    3.)
+Change dir to project and source setup-environent to create the build folder:

         % source setup-environment build

-    4.) run bitbake with rpi base image:
+    4.)
+Run bitbake with rpi base image:

         % bitbake rpi-base-image